sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 {{< img "images/march-7-traffic.png" "No flames yet..." >}}

-At this point the setup has proven itself capable of embracing a Hacker News hug without dying, but I wanted to get a sense of what kind of load it can actually handle.
+At this point, the setup has proven itself capable of embracing a Hacker News hug without dying, but I wanted to get a sense of what kind of load it can actually handle.

 ## Testing